 VA Marriage Counselors: How Therapy Can Help Veterans

 Veterans Affairs (VA) marriage counselors can help veterans and their partners cope with mental health challenges and other issues negatively impacting their marriages.
-For instance, they may help with PTSD, anxiety, depression, stress, readjustment, and more.
-While Veterans Affairs often provides various mental health and marriage counseling services, you may also benefit from online marriage therapy.
+For instance, they may help with post-traumatic stress disorder( PTSD), anxiety, depression, stress, readjustment, and more.
+Vet centers also offer support for veterans seeking assistance.
+While Veterans Affairs (VA) often provides various mental health and marriage counseling services, you may also benefit from online marriage therapy.

 Getty